Please ensure Javascript is enabled for purposes of website accessibility

 Next, credit scoring agencies, such as FICO and VantageScore, use the information on your credit reports to generate a credit score.
 Personal credit scores are associated with your Social Security number.

-While there are many credit scoring agencies, all with their own algorithms, the one used most commonly by lenders and creditors is your FICO score.
+While there are many credit scoring agencies with their algorithms, the one used most commonly by lenders and creditors is your FICO score.
 This is a three-digit number that ranges between 300 and 850.
-It considers factors such as payment history, how much you owe, the length of your credit history and more to determine your score.
-The higher your credit score, the more likely you are to be approved for credit and with the best interest rates and terms.
+It considers factors such as payment history, how much you owe, the length of your credit history, and more to determine your score.
+The higher your credit score, the more likely you will be approved for credit and with the best interest rates and terms.

-On the other hand, if you have missed or late payments, default on debt, max out your credit cards and display other risky financial behavior, your FICO score will drop and you’ll have a card time accessing affordable credit in the future.
+On the other hand, if you have missed or late payments, default on debt, max out your credit cards, and display other risky financial behavior, your FICO score will drop.
+You’ll have a hard time accessing affordable credit in the future.
 A poor credit score tells lenders that you’ve had trouble with borrowing money in the past, so you might not be approved for loans or lines of credit.
-If you are, you will likely need to pay a higher interest rate and/or fees to compensate for the higher risk you present as a borrower.
+If you are, you will likely need to pay a higher interest rate and fees to compensate for the higher risk you present as a borrower.

 What Is Business Credit?

-When you start a business, you need to establish an Employee Identification Number (EIN) in order to file taxes.
-Once you’ve obtained this number, your business’s financial history builds and so does its associated credit reports and score.
+When starting a business, you must establish an Employee Identification Number (EIN) to file taxes.
+Once you’ve obtained this number, your business’s financial history and associated credit reports and scores build.

-Your business credit score gives loan providers, vendors, suppliers, etc. a sense of your creditworthiness when it comes to borrowing money for commercial purposes.
+Your business credit score gives loan providers, vendors, suppliers, etc., a sense of your creditworthiness when borrowing money for commercial purposes.
 Credit bureaus like Experian and Equifax generate business credit reports and scores, as does Dun & Bradstreet, which calculates business credit scores only.

 Additionally, while consumer credit scores are private, just about anyone can check a business’s credit score.